WBPX-TV: Christian Science Monitor ownership

 On May 28, 1986, The Christian Science Monitor, a daily newspaper owned by the Boston-based Church of Christ, Scientist, announced it would purchase WQTV for $7.5 million (equivalent to $ in dollars).
 It was the first broadcasting property to be owned by The Monitor, though the long-running publication had been involved in electronic media for nearly a decade with a news service for commercial radio stations, begun in 1977, and the half-hour Monitoradio program distributed through American Public Radio.
 The transaction closed six months later, by which time channel 68 had essentially fallen out of contention in the Boston market.
 After selling the station, former owner WQTV, Inc., was forced into Chapter 7 bankruptcy liquidation by program distributors at the start of 1987; MCA Television, Paramount Television and 20th Century Fox Television alleged they had not been paid in six months.
-The Christian Science Monitor Syndicate was formed to serve as WQTV's licensee in order to comply with equal employment opportunity laws for broadcasters; The Monitor itself employed only Christian Scientists.
+The Christian Science Monitor Syndicate was formed to serve as WQTV's licensee to comply with equal employment opportunity laws for broadcasters; The Monitor itself employed only Christian Scientists.

 The Monitor hired Allan Ginsberg, the former vice president of Metromedia, and announced that it would not operate WQTV with an all-religious lineup; instead, channel 68 would feature commercial programs along with some programming already produced by the newspaper, such as the weekly Christian Science Monitor Reports, which was distributed through Independent Network News to 88 stations across the country.
 This program had debuted as a monthly show in 1985, though it aired in off hours and often on smaller, lesser-viewed stations.
 It had reason to begin an extensive expansion into broadcasting: the newspaper was prestigious but a longtime money-loser for Christian Science.

 They had gone and built this whole apparatus, bought a lot of equipment, hired a lot of people, and they didn't know what to do.
 They were wading into the ocean and found that the water was deeper than they thought.